MikBilisim/maya-bird/README.md

 The author decided to create the project with a single class containing only 1166 lines of code (including spaces) to show how easy and simple it is to create a game using the AndEngine library which is the same library used to create the original Flappy Bird on Android.

 ###Tools Used
-The following are the tools used to create the game project.
 - ~~Eclipse ADT~~ [Android Studio](https://developer.android.com/studio/index.html#win-bundle)
 - [Android SDK](https://dl.google.com/android/android-sdk_r24.4.1-windows.zip)
 - [AndEngine](https://github.com/nicolasgramlich/AndEngine)